seantfish/MultiSayCan/README.md

 # Visual Perspective SayCan

-This repositories contains experiments for an extension on SayCan which makes use of multiple visual perspectives.
+This repository contains experiments for an extension on SayCan which makes use of multiple visual perspectives.

 ## Path to Experiment
 Experimentation files are in the following path: